raspy135/Qun-synthesizer/README.md

 	* AUX is connected to a lot of modules for CV control, so you can use AUX to control tune/width/LFO and others.
 However, the LINE in has capacitor in the path, it means the signal is AC.
 Using it as LFO should work, probably down to 2 to 5Hz.
 But DC signal (e.g. hold the same voltage 5 seconds) might not work.

-	* If you have advanced soldering skill or SMD rework station, you can get DC coupled LINE IN.
-Please read the following DC Coupling section.

 * MIDI is flooding when I connect MIDI out to DAW.

 	* Probably MIDI forwarding is ON.